In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 New Americans in Alaska

 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in Alaska.
 Immigrants (the foreign-born) make up 7.1% of the state’s population, and more than half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 6.9% of registered voters in the state.
+“New Americans”—immigrants and the children of immigrants—account for 7.3% of registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $3 billion in consumer purchasing power.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $3.3 billion in consumer purchasing power.
 Asian-owned businesses had sales and receipts of $477 million and employed more than 4,000 people at last count.
-At a time when the economy is still recovering, Alaska can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Alaska’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Alaska’s population and electorate.

-- Unauthorized immigrants comprised less than 1% of the state’s population (or fewer than 10,000 people) in 2010, according to a report by the Pew Hispanic Center.
+- Unauthorized immigrants comprised less than 1.8% of the state’s population (or around 15,000 people) in 2012, according to a report by the Pew Hispanic Center.

-- 6.9% (or 23,823) of registered voters in Alaska were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 7.3% (or 26,395) of registered voters in Alaska were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 1 in 9 Alaskans are Latino or Asian.